- You are here:

 For the fifth consecutive year all of Georgia Tech’s engineering graduate programs ranked in the top ten in the nation in their respective specialties, powering the College of Engineering to a third-place ranking among public engineering institutions (seventh overall) in the latest U.S. News & World Report graduate rankings of national universities granting doctoral degrees.

 |U.S. News & World Report Graduate Rankings, published in March 2016|

 |Materials and Science Engineering||8th|

 In October of 2015 U.S. News & World Report released a global ranking of engineering schools based primarily on research and global reputation in the field.
 The ranking placed Georgia Tech ninth among all engineering schools in the world and fourth among American schools.

 - Georgia Tech placed 13th among engineering and technology schools in the 2016-17 Times Higher Education World Rankings and 33rd overall in the world in the 2016-17 rankings.

 - U.S. News & World Report ranks Georgia Tech 10th on their "Best Global Universities for Engineering" list.

 - The Georgia Tech College of Engineering is the largest producer of engineering degrees awarded to women and underrepresented minority students according to the American Society of Engineering Education (ASEE) and Diverse: Issues in Higher Education.

 - In the area of research, COE has been the top public institution in engineering research and development.
-Georgia Tech ranks number 9 out of the top 100 worldwide universities granted U.S. Utility Patents in 2013.
+Georgia Tech ranks 25th out of the top 100 worldwide universities granted U.S. Utility Patents in 2015.